ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 you execute ``ceph health`` or ``ceph -s`` on the command line and Ceph returns a health status, the return of a status means that the monitors have a quorum.
-If you don't have a monitor quorum or if there are errors with the monitor status, address the monitor issues first.
+If you don't have a monitor quorum or if there are errors with the monitor status, `address the monitor issues first <../troubleshooting-mon>`_.
 Check your networks to ensure they are running properly, because networks may have a significant impact on OSD operation and performance.